Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    and receiving the data, and timely resolution of hostnames.

    A second level of interoperability lies
-   in the media container and coded media formats.
+   with the media container and coded media formats.
    The Moving Picture Experts Group defined several media
    container formats such as [[!ISOBMFF]] and [[!MPEG2TS]] which are widely adopted and well supported.